Jeangowhy/opendocs/pandoc_3.1.12.md

     HTTP resources (for example when the certificate is no longer valid or self signed).

 ## //4.4.
-Options affecting specific writers {#options-affecting-specific-writers .options}
+Options affecting specific writers

 `--self-contained[=true|false]`